hotio/website/docs/containers/qflood.md

     A docker image with qBittorrent and the Flood UI, also optional WireGuard VPN support.

+!!! warning
+    A recent qBittorrent update has broken the Flood UI, you'll see a message that no connection could be established.

 ## Starting the container

 !!! docker ""